fwmechanic/k_edit/tabs.md

    [Wikipedia](https://en.wikipedia.org/wiki/Tab_key#Tab_characters) covers
    this ground well:

-      "...fixed tab stops, de facto standardized at every multiple of 8 characters horizontally...
-Tab characters simply became a form of data compression."
+      ...fixed tab stops, de facto standardized at every multiple of 8 characters horizontally...
+Tab characters simply became a form of data compression.

  * **tabstop**: the set of horizontal/columnar positions which are evenly divisible by the `tabwidth` value (traditionally=8), + 1.
-The first **tabstop** is (at) column 9.
+The first traditional **tabstop** is (at) column 9, the next at 17, etc.

- * **tabspring** character: a term of my own invention to describe the "virtual" (not present in source content) characters occupying display column(s) (if any) between (to the immediate right of) a HTAB and the next **tabstop** of a displayed/printed representation of the source content.  **tabspring** characters are not present in the HTAB-containing content, but are added to a depiction of that content, as a consequence of the presence of HTAB characters.
+ * **tabspring** character: a term of my own invention which describes the "virtual" (not present in source content) characters occupying display column(s) (if any) between (to the immediate right of) a HTAB and the next **tabstop** of a displayed/printed representation of the source content.  **tabspring** characters are not present in the HTAB-containing content, but are added to a depiction of that content, as a consequence of the presence of HTAB characters.

-   In the vast majority of text display applications (text viewers (e.g.  less, more) and editors (e.g. nano, notepad), both HTAB and **tabspring** characters are depicted as space (ASCII 8) characters, however because space characters are also used to depict both actual space characters as well as columns past the right end of a line's content (as well as HTAB and **tabspring** characters), such depiction cause great loss of information, and that loss can sometimes cause problems.
+   The vast majority of text display applications (text viewers (e.g.  less, more) and editors (e.g.  nano, notepad) use space (ASCII 8) characters to depict both HTAB and **tabspring** characters.
+However because space characters are also used to depict both actual space characters as well as columns past the right end of a line's content (as well as HTAB and **tabspring** characters), such depiction causes great loss of information, and that loss can sometimes cause problems.

    Therefore M/PWB/K offer a user-alterable switch (`tabdisp`) that specifies the ASCII code of the character used to depict HTAB and **tabspring** characters.
 K